KyleAMathews/react-icon-factory/README.md

 ## Finding icons.
-The SVG for any icons you add to the factory must be designed to fit in a 24px square (this could be an option I suppose).
+The SVG for any icons you add to the factory must be designed to fit in a 24px square (this could also be made an option).

 [@dmfrancisco's post](http://dmfrancisco.github.io/react-icons/) has all of Google's Material Design icons already formatted for this module.